Current and Recent Research Projects in the Smyth DataLab Group

 rather than exhaustive - we have broad interests in our research group and are often exploring new ideas and projects that are not listed below.

-Statistical and probabilistic methods for deep learning
+Statistical and probabilistic methods for machine learning

-Developing new theories and techniques that bridge statistical ideas with methods from deep learning, such as
+Developing new theories and techniques that bridge statistical ideas with methods from deep learning, such as the use of

 Bayesian forecasting and online probabilistic calibration for deep neural networks.
 We have recently started multiple new projects in this area on topics such as new methods for